TomaszAugustyn/call-stack-logger/README.md

-# call-stack-logger
+# Call Stack Logger #

 Call Stack Logger uses function instrumentation to facilitate logging of every function call.
 Each nesting adds an ident, whereas returning from a function removes it.
 As the result call stack tree is produced at the runtime.

+## Requirements ##

+###   ###

+## Building and running ##